mace-cream/clusterhowto/README.md

 * The column named ST displays the status of your job.
 'R' stands for running and 'PD' stands for pending (waiting for resource).

-You can also monitor your jobs in a web browser.
+You can also monitor your jobs using GUI program `sview` or using a web browser.
 Visit https://10.8.4.170 and select User Portal.
 Log in with your account name and go to the Workload page (https://10.8.4.170:8081/userportal/#/workload) from the left menu.
 You will see the status of all your submitted jobs.

 ![](images/tutorial02.png)